kalanzun/lenlab_mspm0/notes/protocol.md

 - XDS110 Class Application/User UART
 - XDS110 Class Auxiliary Data Port

-The port information (QtSerialPortInfo) only differs in the description and only on Windows.
+The port information (QtSerialPortInfo) only differs in the description and only on Windows if the TI driver is installed.
 The order is random.
 MacOS shows four ports per Launchpad without description.

 > Discovery opens all ports, sends a command, and selects the port which receives a reply.